muahchee/scruffyWiki/docs/notes/webdevNotes/oop.md

 - Use message based design rather than class based.
 > "I need to send this message (ask for something), who should respond to it?"

--  Say "what" rather than "how".
-Blind trust.
-> "I know what I want and I trust you to do your part."

 ---